CyberFlameGO/svnpython/Doc/c-api/slice.rst

    indices was not :const:`None` and failed to be converted to an integer, in which case -1 is returned with an exception set).

    You probably do not want to use this function.
-If you want to use slice objects in versions of Python prior to 2.3, you would probably do well to incorporate the source of :cfunc:`PySlice_GetIndicesEx`, suitably renamed, in the source of your extension.

 .. cfunction:: int PySlice_GetIndicesEx(PySliceObject *slice, Py_ssize_t length, Py_ssize_t *start, Py_ssize_t *stop, Py_ssize_t *step, Py_ssize_t *slicelength)